Social Action and Justice

 - Services on Climate Change.

 - RE Program: DOT (Do One Thing) to conserve and protect our environment

-- Partnering with other West Island churches to sponsor a Syrian refugee family
+- Partnering with other West Island churches in the sponsorship of a Syrian refugee family.

 CURRENT LAKESHORE SOCIAL ACTION INITIATIVES

 It was an exciting and emotional Monday afternoon on February 12!
 The Summerlea Refugee Support Coalition members were overwhelmed with joy to greet Bilal and his family at the airport.
 Moya Whitley (MP Francis Scarpaleggia’s Assistant) joined us as she had been so helpful in checking on the status of their file over the past year, and she came with lots of small Canadian flags and buttons which the family eagerly accepted.

 Although exhausted from their long voyage from Riyadh through Frankfurt to Montreal, the family was excited to meet us too.
 Broad smiles and warm hugs more than made up for our lack of Arabic, and their limited English and French (although they said “Thank you” to each of us).
 On February 15, Bilal, Farah and their daughter Dalal (11) and sons Abdulla (10), Baraa (5) and Huzaifa (3) moved into their Ville St Laurent apartment (in the same building as Salman, Bilal’s brother, and our co-sponsor), which we had furnished in advance.